Lee Enterprises reports digital growth in second quarter

 Highlights of Lee's second quarter:

-- Total print revenue, which includes print advertising, print subscription revenue and other print-related revenue, totaled nearly $132 million in the second quarter, an 11.3% decline compared to the same quarter a year ago because of continued declines of print revenue, particularly print advertising revenue.
+• Total print revenue, which includes print advertising, print subscription revenue and other print-related revenue, totaled nearly $132 million in the second quarter, an 11.3% decline compared to the same quarter a year ago due to continued declines of print revenue, particularly print advertising revenue.

-- Digital-only subscription revenue increased 44.7% in the second quarter compared to the same quarter last year and totaled $32.9 million over the past 12 months.
+• Digital-only subscription revenue increased 44.7% in the second quarter compared to the same quarter last year and totaled $32.9 million over the last 12 months.
 Digital-only subscribers increased 59.2% and now total 492,000.